oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     }
 ```

-Category of reference (`category`) of value type `string` as `enum` indicates whether the reference points to the same document or vulnerability in focus (depending on scope) or to an external resource.
+Category of reference (`category`) of value type `string` and `enum` indicates whether the reference points to the same document or vulnerability in focus (depending on scope) or to an external resource.
 Valid `enum` values are:

 ```